beauty

 If you have a problem with the warranty, all companies give a 1 800 number.
 If you feel like throwing something, they also give an address so feel free to drive there and throw the flat iron at them.

-Beauty, Hair Care, health and wellness, Uncategorized, writing
+beauty, Hair Care, health and wellness, Uncategorized, writing

 Perm solution and Chiclets